TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

    Description
          The signs which should be printed in the title tag between the website name and the page title.
-If :ts:`pageTitleSeparator` is set, but *no* sub-properties are defined, then a space will be added to the end of the separator. stdWrap is useful to adjust whitespaces at the beginning and the end of the separator.
+If :typoscript:`pageTitleSeparator` is set, but *no* sub-properties are defined, then a space will be added to the end of the separator. stdWrap is useful to adjust whitespaces at the beginning and the end of the separator.